Crawron/Koel/readme.md

 ## To work on next

 ## Bugs
-- Skipping last song in queue is broken
 - Missing audio files' duration (_maybe_ won't fix)
 - Off by one error in /queue (3 pages when there's 20 elements in 2)
 - Potentially unhandled stale media source links (hasn't been an issue yet, but just to note)